Wednesday, May 16, 2018

 Wind has a mysterious quality, even for us modern, scientific people.
 The wind can be unpredictable.
 We try to harness its power for good, whether for sailing, kites, or energy.
 Wind can also be destructive, as tornados and hurricanes remind us on a regular basis.
 We might say that a person is “spirited,” by which we mean lively, energetic, and full of life.
 We might refer to the spirit of the times, or the spirit of a group of people, by which we mean certain qualities, which one might call either life giving or life denying.

 The Holy Spirit is life-giving, uplifting, empowering, inspiring, creative Spirit.
+We have met people who bring energy with them wherever they go.
+The Spirit brings such energy wherever the Spirit goes.
 If we sense another “spirit” at work, bringing us down, sucking life out of us, and destructive of hope, then we know that this is not the work of the Holy Spirit.

 When the body of Christ is truly together, it shares the same vision.
 A flock of birds migrates from one place to another and head in the same direction because they have caught the same wind.
 In the same way, the church that is truly together has members who have caught the Spirit of God and start heading in the same direction by communicating what God is doing with courage and clarity.
 It makes itself fully open to the energy it needs from the Holy Spirit.